sfu-dhil/wphp/README.md

   php -d memory_limit=-1 ./vendor/bin/composer install -o
   ```

+3a.
+Configure Symfony with the database configuration information and other
+    parameters.
+Copy the file below and

+    ```bash
+    cp .env .env.local
+    ```

 4. Update file permissions.
 The user running the web server must
   be able to write to `var/cache/*` and `var/logs/*` and `var/sessions/*`.
 The symfony
   docs provide [recommended commands](http://symfony.com/doc/current/setup/file_permissions.html).